-(1) Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forego some or all of their underwriting discount or selling concessions.
-The public offering price for investors purchasing the Notes in these accounts may be between \$977.50 and \$1,000 per \$1,000 in principal amount.
-RBC Capital Markets, LLC, which we refer to as RBCCM, acting as our agent, will receive a commission of \$22.50 per \$1,000 in principal amount of the Notes and will use a portion of that commission to allow selling concessions to other dealers of up to \$22.50 per \$1,000 in principal amount of the Notes.
+RBC Capital Markets, LLC ("RBCCM"), acting as our agent, received a commission of \$22.50 per \$1,000 in principal amount of the Notes and used a portion of that commission to allow selling concessions to other dealers of up to \$22.50 per \$1,000 in principal amount of the Notes.
 The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" below.